AnjiB/graphkg-rag-demo/ReadMe.md

 ### 2. Ask Questions
 - Type your question in the text box
 - Click "Ask Question" (button is disabled while processing)
-- Get AI-powered answers with source transparency:
+- Get AI-powered answers based on your uploaded documents
-  - 📄 **Document-based**: Answer comes from your uploaded files
-  - 🤖 **General Knowledge**: Answer comes from AI's training data
 - Relevant concepts are highlighted in the knowledge graph

 ### 3. Explore Data